 I have been involved in, and continue to undertake, literary translation projects.
 My latest is a translation of the ninth-century Irish poem Pangur Bán, into Romanian, for the Trinity College Dublin Centre for Literary Translation (a collaborative project published in 2017).

-I teach medieval and early modern literature, literary and critical theory, the history of the book, palaeography (which I reintroduced in the curriculum at Bangor University from 2005), medieval romance, Arthurian legend (medieval to present), travel literature (classical to present), children's literature and modern fantasy.
+I teach medieval literature (the first year module QXE1003 Heroes and Villains: Introduction to Medieval Literature; QXE2101 Beowulf to Malory; and specialist modules QXE3034 Arthur: Legend and Super Hero; QXE3094 Realms of Magic - the latter on the development of modern fantasy from the medieval genre of romance), literary and critical theory, the history of the book, palaeography (which I reintroduced in the curriculum at Bangor University from 2005), medieval romance, Arthurian legend (medieval to present), travel literature (classical to present), children's literature and modern fantasy.
+I am interested, also, in translation and adaptation, particularly in modern fantasy into film, including Lord of the Rings and Game of Thrones.

 In July 2017 I was awarded a Bangor Teaching Excellence Fellowship.
 I am also a Senior Fellow of the Higher Education Academy.